Woutah/configurun/README.md

 It was designed mainly with machine-learning tasks in mind, but can be used for any python script that takes arguments as an input.
 The editor-UI is created automatically using either an `argparse.Argumentparser` or python-`@dataclass`(es).

 The Configurun-app is especially useful for scripts/experiments that require a lot of arguments to be tweaked across many experiment-runs.
-It also makes the process of running experiments remotely much easier by enabling the user to edit, add and schedule tasks on any running Configurun server-instance if the user has the correct password.
+It also makes the process of running experiments remotely much easier by enabling the user to edit, add and schedule tasks on any running Configurun server-instance reachable via a network connection.

 This package was created in tandem with [pyside6-utils](https://github.com/Woutah/pyside6-utils/).